emacsmirror/org-inline-pdfcomment/README.md

     For more information about these, see the docstring or the pdfcomment.sty manual.
   - `org-inline-pdfcomment-format-todo-function` is a function used to format the todo state.
   - `org-inline-pdfcomment-format-tags-function` is a function used to format the task tags.

+## Bug Reports and Patches

+If you find an error or have a patch to improve these packages, please send an email to `~swflint/emacs-utilities@lists.sr.ht`.